appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 Controls the save experience of an edited cell.
 **Row level** - Cells can be saved using the Save/Discard column buttons\
-**Custom** - Cells can be saved by using an onSubmit action of the column or through an external button.
+**Custom** - Cells can be saved by using an **onSubmit** action of the column or through an external button.

 #### Cell Wrapping

 Controls how overflowing contents of the column are handled.
-When turned on the Contents get wrapped to the next line.
+When turned on, the contents get wrapped to the next line.

 #### Editable